abrasive/shairport/README.md

 **(2) Settings:**
 To get the best from Shairport Sync, you’ll need to (a) give Shairport Sync a service name by which it will be seen in iTunes etc., (b) specify the output device to use and (c) specify the name of the mixer volume control to use to control the output level.
 To get values for (b) and (c) you might need to explore the ALSA output devices with a program like `alsamixer` or similar.

-Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf`.
-When you run `$sudo make install`, a sample configuration file is installed (or updated) at `/etc/shairport-sync.conf.sample`.
+Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf` (note that in FreeBSD it will be at `/usr/local/etc/shairport-sync.conf`).
+When you run `$sudo make install`, a sample configuration file is installed or updated at `/etc/shairport-sync.conf.sample` (`/usr/local/etc/shairport-sync.conf.sample` in FreeBSD).
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.
-In addition, if the file doesn't already exist, a default configuration is installed at `/etc/shairport-sync.conf`, which should work in almost any system with a sound card.
+In addition, if the file doesn't already exist, a default configuration is installed, which should work in almost any system with a sound card.

 Settings in the configuration file are grouped.
 For instance, there is a `general` group within which you can use the `name` tag to set the service name.
 Suppose you wanted to set the name of the service to `Front Room`, give the service the password `secret` and used `libsoxr` interpolation, then you should do the following: